Final report for SNE21-014-WV

 August 31, 2024

-Eight (8) ASPs are currently working with 5-6 BFs each (32 total BFs) in a BF Business Planning and Risk Management program in selected (a la carte) areas suitable for their audiences.
+Twenty-three (23) educators (12 ASPs and 11 Farmer Leaders/Mentors) have engaged 5-6 BFs each (32 total BFs) in BF Business Planning and Risk Management programs in their respective regions, in selected (a la carte) areas suitable for their audiences.
 ASPs select the training areas most appropriate for their audiences based on the curriculum established above.

 30